rust-lang/rust/src/doc/rustc-dev-guide/src/diagnostics.md

 `declare_lint!` macro, you can always define your own static with a type of `&Lint` but this is currently linted against in the compiler tree.

+####  Guidelines for creating a future incompatibility lint

+- Create a lint defaulting to warn as normal, with ideally the same error message you would normally give.
+- Add a suitable reference, typically an RFC or tracking issue.
+Go ahead and include the full URL, sort items in ascending order of issue numbers.
+- Later, change lint to error.
+- Eventually, remove lint.

 ### Lint Groups

 Lints can be turned on in groups.
 These groups are declared in the